-- 1. "Rent" means the consideration, including any bonus, benefit or gratuity demanded or received by a Landlord for or in connection with the use or occupancy of a Rental Unit. - m.
+- l.
+"Rent" means the consideration, including any bonus, benefit or gratuity demanded or received by a Landlord for or in connection with the use or occupancy of a Rental Unit. - m.
 "Rent Increase" means any additional Rent demanded of or paid by a Tenant for a Rental Unit including any Service Reduction without a corresponding reduction in Rent. - n.
-"Rental Housing Dispute" means a fact-based grievance raised by any Tenant or Landlord regarding the occupancy or use of a Rental Unit limited to Rent Increases over the Threshold set forth in Mountain View City Code Section 43.24, security deposits, thirty (30) day and sixty (60) day notices to vacate, maintenance and repairs, and Service Reductions, or Tenant's termination of a Lease prior to the end of the Lease term. - o.
+"Rental Housing Dispute" means a fact-based grievance raised by any Tenant or Landlord regarding the occupancy or use of a Rental Unit limited to Rent Increases greater than the Threshold set forth in Mountain View City Code Section 43.24, security deposits, thirty (30) day and sixty (60) day notices to vacate, maintenance and repairs, and Service Reductions, or Tenant's termination of a Lease prior to the end of the Lease term. - o.
 "Rental Unit" means a dwelling unit (as defined in Mountain View City Code Section 36.60.11) existing in a single structure with three or more dwelling units being used as residential rental housing. - p.
 "Service Reduction" means a reduction in the level of benefits, privileges or facilities related to the Rental Unit that have been reduced without a corresponding reduction in Rent and includes but is not limited to repairs, maintenance, painting, light, heat, water, elevator service, laundry facilities and privileges, refuse removal, furnishings, parking and other rights afforded to Tenant as set forth in a Lease for the Rental Unit. - q.
 "Tenant" means a person or persons entitled by a Lease to occupy a Rental Unit to the exclusion of others. - r.
-"Tenancy" includes the lawful occupation of a Rental Unit and includes a Lease or Sublease.
+"Tenancy" includes the lawful occupation of a Rental Unit and includes a Lease or Sublease. - s.
+"Voluntary Vacancy" includes a voluntary choice by a Tenant to vacate a Rental Unit, eviction by a court of a Tenant for material violation of the Lease and a Tenant's departure from a Rental Unit pursuant to a three (3) day notice from the Landlord to pay Rent/comply with a Lease covenant or vacate the Rental Unit.